Program Funders

 Foundational Partners

-Farmland Advantage would also like to acknowledge the groups and organizations that helped get the initial program off the ground and running since 2009.
+IAF would also like to acknowledge the groups and organizations that helped get the initial project off the ground.
 Without their assistance and vision, Farmland Advantage wouldn’t be a success today.
 They include:

 Government of British Columbia